Every modern campus needs a powerful content management system (CMS).

 Hosting Costs

 Whether you maintain your own hardware or contract cloud-based hosting, you’ll pay ongoing costs to keep your CMS running and your site online.
-With a higher ed solution such as Omni CMS, software as a service (SaaS) deployment offers a cost-effective solution for hosting — we ensure optimal uptime and push updates automatically.
+With a higher ed solution such as Modern Campus CMS, software as a service (SaaS) deployment offers a cost-effective solution for hosting — we ensure optimal uptime and push updates automatically.

 Design and Content Costs